Ready to quit?

 - Use your experience.
 Most people try several times before they quit for good.
 Relapses happen.
 The good news is that with every attempt, you learn more about what works for you.
 What worked well before?
 What will you do differently this time?

-- Know your triggers.
-Triggers can be times, places, people, or feelings that make you want to use nicotine.
-Driving, coffee breaks, and boredom are often triggers.
+- Know your cravings.
+There can be times, places, people, or feelings that make you want to use nicotine.
+Driving, coffee breaks, outings to places where you normally use nicotine, and boredom often spur cravings.
 What are some ways you can plan to avoid or deal with them?
 You may also live in a community with many tobacco and nicotine retailers and advertisements around you.
-This can make it harder to avoid triggers.
+This can make it harder to avoid cravings.

 - Prepare for withdrawal symptoms.
 When you stop using nicotine, you may feel sick or nervous because your body is craving nicotine.
 You can take medicines to help you with these symptoms.